PINTO0309/scs4onnx/README.md

 - [x] Ignore variables.
 - [ ] ~Finally, create a Fork of **[onnx-simplifier](https://github.com/daquexian/onnx-simplifier)** and merge this process just before the onnx file output process~ -> Temporarily abandoned because it turned out that the onnx-simplifier specification needed to be changed in a major way.
 - [x] Implementation of a specification for separating the weight of a specified OP name to an external file.
-- [ ] Implementation of a specification for separating the weight of a specified Constant name to an external file.
+- [x] Implementation of a specification for separating the weight of a specified Constant name to an external file.
 - [x] Added option to downcast from Float64 to Float32 and INT64 to INT32 to attempt size compression.
 - [x] Post an issue of onnx-simplifier.
 [Excessive bloating of ONNX files due to over-efficient conversion of "Tile" to constants (Protocol Buffers .onnx > 2GB) #178](https://github.com/daquexian/onnx-simplifier/issues/178)
-- [ ] Final work-around idea for breaking the 2GB limit, since the internal logic of onnx has a Protocol Buffers limit of 2GB checked.
-Recombine after optimization.
-Splitting and merging seems like it would be easy.
-For each partitioned onnx component, optimization is performed in the order of onnx-simplifier → scs4onnx to optimize the structure while keeping the buffer size to a minimum, and then the optimized components are recombined to reconstruct the whole graph.
-Finally, run scs4onnx again on the reconstructed, optimized overall graph to further reduce the model-wide constant.

 ## 1. Setup
 ### 1-1.
 HostPC